Take Home Exams in Electronic Blue Book (EBB)

 When you are satisfied that you have completed your answers, you will need to save your exam in the following PDF format:

 Submitting your Exam

 After you have saved your exam answers, you will upload the file following these instructions:

 You are only able to submit one time.
 After your first submission your exam will be complete.

 You can view your exam submission history by returning to the 'Take Home Exams' module on the home page and clicking on the exam title.

 This screen will be your only confirmation of submission.
-Once your exam has been submitted and your deadline has passed you will not be able to make any changes to your exam file.
+Once your exam has been submitted your exam is complete.